 - May we bring our own food and drink?
 Yes you can—we have picnic tables available in the Taste of the Patch for your use.
 We do have food and drinks available for purchase at the farm as well.
 Please keep in mind that alcohol is prohibited at The 200 Acres.

-- Are dogs allowed?
-Your dog is allowed at The Patch as long they are good-natured, can handle crowds, don’t bite or bark at others and are in good health.
-Dogs must be on a leash at all times and please clean up after your pet immediately.
-One dog per person please.
+Your pet must be good-natured, can handle crowds, doesn’t bite or bark/meow/hiss/moo at others and are in good health.
+Pets must be on a leash at all times and please clean up after your pet immediately.
+One pet per person please.

 - Can we bring a professional photographer to the pumpkin patch for family photos or wedding/engagement photos?
 We do allow photographers with paid admission.
 Please call ahead and let us know ahead of time and keep in mind that our farm is open to the public.